SwiftDevJournal/intro-swiftui-guide/CreatingProjects.md

 ![ProjectNavigatorNewProject](images/ProjectNavigatorAtStart.png)

+The folders inside the project file are examples of Xcode groups.
+The Shared folder contains files that will be used in both the iOS and Mac apps in a multiplatform app.
+The two Tests folder hold files for the test targets, which are usually unit test class files.

+You may want to add your own groups to keep your project files organized.
+If you are developing a multiplatform SwiftUI app, you will need iOS and Mac groups to store files that belong to only one of the app targets.
+You may want to create a Views group to store your SwiftUI views or a Networking group to store your networking code.

-The Shared folder contains files that will be used in both the iOS and Mac apps.
-You might be wondering where you should place files that will be used for only one of the Mac apps.
-The multiplatform document app template includes iOS and Mac folders.
-You will have to create your own groups in Xcode.
-Select the project file from the project navigator on the left side of the project window, hold down the Control key, click, and choose New Group to add a group.
-Create one group for the iOS app and another for the Mac app.
+To add a group, select the parent file from the project navigator on the left side of the project window, hold down the Control key, click, and choose New Group.
+If you were adding iOS and Mac groups, you would select the project file as the parent.
+If you were adding a Networking folder, you would select the Shared folder.

-Select the project file from the project navigator on the left side of the project window, hold down the Control key, click, and choose New Group to add a group.
+If the group you create is in the wrong position, drag it to the desired location.